Davidoar15/Learning_Python_FreeCodeCamp_Repo/Luhn_Algorithm/README.md

 The Luhn algorithm, also known as the "modulus 10" or "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers, like credit card numbers.
 These are the steps to validate a number using the Luhn algorithm:
    - Starting from the right, and excluding the rightmost digit (the check digit), double the value of every other digit.
    - If the result of doubling a digit is greater than `9`, sum the digits to get a single digit.
 Alternatively, you can subtract `9` from the result.
-   - If the sum of all the digits is a multiple of `10`, then the number is valid; else it is not valid..
+   - If the sum of all the digits is a multiple of `10`, then the number is valid; else it is not valid.

 # User Stories: